Blue-Leopards/Blue-Leopards.github.io/index.md

 ## Overview

 Blue Leopards is a reimplementation of the functionality of [Bowfolios](https://bowfolios.github.io) for mobile devices.
 Work has currently been done on the frontend using [React Native](https://reactnative.dev) for component-based UI design and [React Native Paper](https://callstack.github.io/react-native-paper/) for production-ready components.
 React Native is a cross-platform UI framework for iOS and Android devices.
 However, this project is designed with mostly Android devices in mind.
-These are the current states of the profiles and projects pages (interests page looks similar):

 ## Functionality